-In addition to MTSU, other colleges and universities sending teams and individuals as of Jan.
-9 include Belmont, Austin Peay, Motlow, Montgomery College, Nashville State, TCAT (Tennessee College of Applied Technology), Tennessee Tech, the University of Alabama and University of Tennessee-Chattanooga.
+Other colleges and universities sending teams and individuals as of Jan.
+9 include Belmont, Austin Peay, Motlow, Montgomery College, Nashville State, the Tennessee College of Applied Technology, Tennessee Tech, the University of Alabama and University of Tennessee-Chattanooga.

 Primary sponsors include Asurion, L3 Technologies, Bondware, First Tennessee and Jackson National.
-The 15 total sponsors also include the MTSU Provost’s Office, the College of Basic and Applied Sciences and Rutherford County Chamber of Commerce.
+The sponsors also include the MTSU Provost’s Office, the College of Basic and Applied Sciences and the Rutherford County Chamber of Commerce.

 More than 40 industry officials are registered as well, Pettey said.

 Participant registration ended Jan.
 12. The HackMT website is https://hackmt2019.eventbrite.com/.

 — Randy Weiler (Randy.Weiler@mtsu.edu)